revaturelabs/interviewquestions/InterviewSpecificQuestions/.NET FULL STACK/C#Azure.md

 ---

-23. How do you handle datasets larger than 50 Gb?
+23.How do you handle datasets larger than 50 Gb?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)